Living With Endometriosis

 Online support groups for endometriosis

-Posted by steph Published in Administrative, support
+Posted by steph Published in Administrative, Support and networking

 Two days ago, I was told about another online support group out there, so I want to make mention of it – it is called MDJunction.
 It stands for “Making A Difference” Junction.